 A pioneering surgeon who opened the doors of medical care to all and proved the human heart could be operated on.

-Daniel Hale Williams confronted the dual barriers of a medically primitive era and systemic racism to become a foundational figure in American medicine.
-After apprenticing with a surgeon, he found his calling but was barred from working in Chicago's hospitals.
-His response was to found Provident Hospital in 1891, the nation's first interracial hospital and training school for Black nurses.
-It was there, in 1893, that he performed the operation that cemented his legacy: opening the chest of a stabbing victim and suturing a wound in the pericardium, the sac surrounding the heart.
+Daniel Hale Williams opened the chest of a stabbing victim in 1893 and sutured a wound in the pericardium.
 The patient survived for decades.
-Williams went on to co-found the National Medical Association for Black doctors and led Freedmen's Hospital in Washington, D.C., turning it into a respected teaching institution.
-His life was a relentless campaign to prove that excellence in medicine knew no color.
+Barred from Chicago's hospitals due to racism, he founded Provident Hospital in 1891, the nation's first interracial hospital and training school for Black nurses.
+He co-founded the National Medical Association for Black doctors and led Freedmen's Hospital in Washington, D.C., turning it into a respected teaching institution.
+Born in 1856, he died in 1931.
+His life was a campaign to prove that excellence in medicine knew no color.

 The biggest hits of 1856